Skip to content

 }

-There is a detail worth mentioning: char buffer[4096] is a "local variable," but it is not on the physical stack—because handle_connection is a coroutine, all its local variables are placed by the compiler into the heap-allocated coroutine frame.
-This means the buffer remains valid when the coroutine suspends, unlike a normal function's stack variables that would be overwritten after the function returns.
-This is the fundamental reason coroutines can safely hold state across suspension points—your local variables are "promoted" to the heap.
-The trade-off is that creating a connection coroutine requires allocating a block of heap memory (at least 4KB, mainly contributed by the buffer), which is a non-negligible memory overhead in high-concurrency scenarios.
-Production-level implementations usually optimize this with connection-level memory pools or by reducing the buffer size combined with external buffer management.
+Here is a detail worth mentioning: char buffer[4096] is a "local variable," but it doesn't reside on the physical stack—because handle_connection is a coroutine, the compiler places all its local variables into the coroutine frame on the heap.
+This means the buffer remains valid when the coroutine is suspended, unlike stack variables in normal functions which get overwritten after the function returns.
+This is the fundamental reason why coroutines can safely hold state between suspension points—your local variables are "promoted" to the heap.
+The cost is that creating a connection coroutine requires allocating heap memory (at least 4KB, largely contributed by the buffer), which is non-negligible memory overhead in high-concurrency scenarios.
+Production-level implementations typically optimize this using connection-level memory pools or by reducing the buffer size combined with external buffer management.

 This is the beauty of coroutines—you write code with a synchronous mindset and get asynchronous execution efficiency.

 Using DetachedTask as the return type means this coroutine is "fire-and-forget."
-After accept_loop launches it, we don't need to care about when it finishes or how it cleans up—when the coroutine ends, final_suspend returns suspend_never, and the coroutine frame is automatically destroyed. close(client_fd) executes before the coroutine returns, ensuring the socket is properly closed.
+After accept_loop starts it, it doesn't need to care when it ends or how to clean it up—when the coroutine ends, final_suspend returns suspend_never, and the coroutine frame is automatically destroyed. close(client_fd) executes before the coroutine returns, ensuring the socket is properly closed.

-Finally, we assemble all the components. accept_loop is an infinite loop that continuously accepts new connections and launches an independent handle_connection coroutine for each one:
+Finally, we assemble all the components. accept_loop is an infinite loop that continuously accepts new connections and starts an independent handle_connection coroutine for each one:

 /// 接受新连接的协程